From masks to cohorting, a guide to back-to-school rules across the country

 ALBERTA

 The province is planning to fully reopen schools from kindergarten to Grade 12 this fall.
-Education officials are to release screening protocols and detailed re-entry plans closer to the start of classes.
 Measures will be tightened if an outbreak occurs and class sizes could be reduced to 20.

 Back to class: School will be back in session with extra safety measures, but the province says there are programs to support remote and alternative learning.